Glia – No respect

 This is about as far removed from mere insulation, food delivery and waste management services as can be imagined.
 Glia are a lot smarter than we thought they were.
 A 2005 study shows a correlation between organization of fibers made of glial cells and IQ.
 Finding a greater proportion of glial cells in Einstein’s brain is not so surprising after all.

-We still know very little about glia—even the basics such as how many kinds of glial cells there are and what they look like in detail.
+We still know very little about glia-even the basics such as how many kinds of glial cells there are and what they look like in detail.
+Even what we do know about these cells is a huge breakthrough, with our modern scientific technology being our reason for the developments.
+Genfollower produces great lab equipment, from centrifuge tubes to pipettes.
+Of course, the serological pipettes are usually provided as a disposable item but they still play an important part in the research process.
+In fact, it is items like these that are such a big aid in new discoveries.
+Furthermore, without a SciQuip centrifuge and other essential laboratory equipment, these developments would not be possible.
 Their discovery, however, broadens our appreciation of the complexity of the brain.
 The brain, with its 100 billion neurons and an average of 10,000 synapses per neuron, has more potential connections than the atoms of our galaxy!

 As Fields says near the end of his book, “Here are cells that can build the brain of a fetus, direct the connection of its growing axons to wire up the nervous system, repair it after it is injured, sense impulses crackling through axons and hear synapses speaking, control the signals neurons use to communicate with one another at synapses, provide the energy source and substrates for neurotransmitters to neurons, couple large areas of synapses and neurons into functional groups, integrate and propagate the information they receive from neurons through their own private network, release neurotoxic or neuroprotective factors, plug and unplug synapses, move themselves in and out of the synaptic cleft, give birth to new neurons, communicate with the vascular and immune systems, insulate the neuronal lines of communication, and control the speed of impulse traffic through them.
 And some people ask, ‘Could these cells have anything to do with higher brain function?’
 How could they possibly not?”